dotnet/designs/accepted/2020/platform-exclusion/platform-exclusion.md

 Using items instead of a property makes it easier for the developer to add or remove from the set:

-When building a class library that is also supposed to also work in Blazor Web Assembly, a developer can add the following to their project file:
+When building a class library that is also supposed to also work in Blazor WebAssembly, a developer can add the following to their project file:

 ```XML
 <ItemGroup>